carymrobbins/carymrobbins.github.io/posts/dev/2019-08-09-overriding-type-class-instances.md

 you need to write your generic deriving machinery to deal with this.
 Also, this implementation doesn't deal with _multiple_ overrides, it only supports one.
-However, this could likely be solved without too much effort (type-level lists are the first to come to mind.
+However, this could likely be solved without too much effort (type-level lists are the first to come to mind).

 But I think this is a good starting point.
 From here, we can potentially refine this approach and make it a bit more versatile.
 It would be pretty exciting to